tz4678/git-ripper/README.md

 - Unix-friendly for geeks.
 - Colored output for gay people and transformers.
 - Powered by Putin's 🇷🇺 dark energy.
+- Use Python programming language instead peaces of shit like Go or Rust.
+You can easily customize it!

 From Russia with hate, szuki!
 Developed by secret KGB konstruktor buyro by red soviet communits hackers.
 Enjoy before you die in nuclear war...